jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 1
 ```
 Only one.

+!!! note
+    While the value of `MOI.get(optimizer, MOI.ResultCount())` is often one, it
+    is important to check its value in order to write a robust code.
+For
+    instance, when the problem is unbounded, the solver might return two
+    results: one feasible primal solution `x` showing that the primal is
+    feasible and one infeasibility ray `r` showing that the dual in infeasible.
+    The unbounded ray is given by `x + λ * r` with `λ ≥ 0`.
+Note that each
+    result is insufficient alone to certify unboundedness.

-As the termination status is `MOI.OPTIMAL` and there is only one
+As the termination status is `MOI.OPTIMAL` and there is only one result, this
-result, this result should be a feasible solution, let's check to confirm:
+result should be a feasible solution.
+Let's check to confirm:
 ```jldoctest knapsack
 MOI.get(optimizer, MOI.PrimalStatus())